 Percentage of power is also influenced by equipment type (reciprocating, rotary screw, etc.) and method of control (throttling, on/off, variable speed, etc.).
 Table 1 presents typical power versus capacity distributions for rotary screw compressors with multiple control methods.
 Table 2 presents typical percentage of power versus percentage of capacity curves for centrifugal and reciprocating air compressors.
 The data in Tables 1 and 2 were developed from standard percentage of power versus percentage of capacity performance curves extracted from Scales and McCulloch (2013) and Smith (2012).
-Figure 1 shows examples of percentage of power versus percentage of capacity screw air compressors.
+It is important to note that a centrifugal compressor can only turn down to approximately 70% and blowdown of compressed air is required to operate at lower capacities.
+Figure 1 shows examples of percentage of power versus percentage of capacity curves for lubricated rotary screw air compressors.